raspberrypilearning/python-bytes-disgusting-dishes/en/step_4.md

 ### Debugging

 If you get a *SyntaxError*, check that:<br />
-- You used the backslash correctly before the apostrophe<br />
+- You used the backslash before the apostrophe<br />
-- You haven’t accidentally ended your string too early
+- All your quotes are properly paired

 </div>